Arithmetic diagonal cycles on unitary Shimura varieties: Semi-global integral models

 \begin{proof} The morphism is obviously proper.
 It is also finite because each geometric fiber has precisely two points.
 This last assertion follows over the complex numbers by looking at the homology of the abelian varieties in play, and in positive characteristic by looking at their Dieudonn\'e modules.
 The question of \'etaleness reduces to the local models, which are isomorphic by \cite[Prop.\ 9.12(ii)]{RSZ2}. \end{proof}

 The morphism $\pi_2$ is proper, and it is finite \'etale over the generic fiber of degree $(p^n-1)/(p-1)$.
 However, $\pi_2$ is not finite when $n \geq 4$, cf.\ \cite[Rem.\ 9.5]{RSZ2}.

 Now define

-Applying the functor $\CM_{K_{\wt H}}\bigl(\wt H\bigr) \times_{\CM^{\fka,\xi}_0} \!-$ to the rightmost three spaces in \eqref{semi-global P diag}, we obtain a diagram
+Applying the functor $\CM_{K_{\wt H}}(\wt H) \times_{\CM^{\fka,\xi}_0} \!-$ to the rightmost three spaces in \eqref{semi-global P diag}, we obtain a diagram

 Here the lower left embedding is the graph of the one in \eqref{semi-global P diag}, again provided that $K_H^p \subset H(\BA_{F_0,f}^p) \cap K_G^p$.
-Of course, the oblique arrows inherit the properties of the corresponding ones above under base change.
+Of course, the oblique arrows inherit the properties of the corresponding ones in \eqref{semi-global P diag} under base change.
 Set

-Note that the generic fiber of $\CM_{K_{\wt H}'}\bigl(\wt H\bigr)$ is equal to $M_{K_{\wt H}'}(\wt H)$, where $K_{\wt H}' = K_{Z^\BQ} \times K_H^p \times K_{H,p}'$, with $K_{H,v}' = K_{H,v}$ at all places $v \neq v_0$, and $K_{H,v_0}'$ the simultaneous stabilizer of $\Lambda_{v_0}^\flat$ and $\Lambda_{v_0}$.
+Note that the generic fiber of $\CM_{K_{\wt H}'}(\wt H)$ is equal to $M_{K_{\wt H}'}(\wt H)$, where $K_{\wt H}' = K_{Z^\BQ} \times K_H^p \times K_{H,p}'$, with $K_{H,v}' = K_{H,v}$ at all places $v \neq v_0$, and $K_{H,v_0}'$ the simultaneous stabilizer of $\Lambda_{v_0}^\flat$ and $\Lambda_{v_0}$.

 \begin{lemma} The morphism

 induced by \eqref{semi-global corresp diag G variant 1} is a closed embedding. \end{lemma}

 \begin{proof} The proof of \cite[Prop.\ 12.1]{RSZ2} applies. \end{proof}